Sell-side report best practices & examples

 Version tracking

-Ideals’ version tracking maintains a complete history of file updates.
-Administrators can upload, view, and restore up to 50 versions of a document, with an automatic audit trail that tracks all changes.
+Ideals’ version tracking maintains document version history.
+Administrators can upload, view, and restore up to 50 versions of a document, with an audit trail that tracks version-related activity and key document actions.
 This feature enhances collaboration, transparency, and storage efficiency, ensuring teams always work with the most current and accurate files.

 Ideals VDR’s version tracking displays current and previous document versions, ensuring easy access to updates and maintaining a clear audit trail for collaboration.